Data Management, Processing and Analysis

 Yannick Jeanson

-• provides advice in the development of experiments,
+• provide advice in the development of experiments,

-• assists users in the implementation of research and development projects, in the form of collaboration.
+• assist users in the implementation of research and development projects, in the form of collaboration.

 Models of aging